Search the Health Library

 In other attempts to boost the effectiveness of the pancreas cancer vaccine, Zheng is focusing on connective tissue cells called stromal cells in the pancreas, and developing methods to attract cancer-fighting immune cells into tumors while suppressing and bypassing barriers that prevent them from attacking cancer cells.

 He is among the first to recognize that stromal cells actively drive the growth and spread of pancreas cancer cells.
-In this brand new area of research, he is just beginning to decipher the molecular and cellular mechanisms they use.
+In this newer area of research, he is just beginning to decipher the molecular and cellular mechanisms they use.

 Stromal cells are not prevalent in the normal pancreas, but in cancer, Zheng suspects that stromal cells become engaged as a result of inflammation or some other injury to the pancreas.
 This injury may be an early event in cancer development attracting stromal cells as well as immune cells to the organ.
 Cancer cells somehow take advantage of the changes by creating a protective environment that allows them to grow.
 He hopes his novel research will lead to ways to target and inhibit these changes and create an environment less hospitable to cancer.